cwang23/CDPH-Breast-Cancer-Project/README.md

 # Predicting Insurance Status and Risk of Breast Cancer
 For this project, data scientists at Civis Analytics trained and cross-validated multiple classifier models.
 We used our models to predict the likelihood that a woman is uninsured, as well as the likelihood that a woman is at-risk of developing breast cancer.
-We then used this information to create a map of Chicago that highlights areas where there are likely to be women who are uninsured and/or have a high risk of breast cancer.
+We then used this information to create a chloropleth map of Chicago that highlights areas where there are likely to be women who are uninsured and/or have a high risk of breast cancer.
 The Chicago Department of Public Health can operationalize the results of this project to conduct a targeted breast cancer screening campaign, so that women with the highest likelihood of developing breast cancer and/or not having health insurance are getting screened.

 Below is a screenshot of the interactive map we produced:
 ![](screenshot_ShinyAppMap.png)